FortuneMashile2286/FORTUNE-SOUP-COMPANY/README.md

 •	Statistics South Africa (2023) Poverty trends in South Africa: an examination of absolute poverty between 2006 and 2021.
 Pretoria: Statistics South Africa.
 Available at: https://www.statssa.gov.za (Accessed: 15 August 2025).
 •	Web AIM (2021) Introduction to web accessibility.
 Available at: https://webaim.org/intro (Accessed: 15 August 2025).

+IMPROVEMENT OF PART1

+Website

+HOME PAGE

+•	Css styling(to make the buttons large, and made them to be oval)
+•	Aligned the Logo to the Centre
+•	Css styling(pop out)

+CONTACT US
+•	Css styling(to make the CONTACT US button large, and made it to be oval)

+GALLERY

+•	Css styling(Images to pop out)
+•	Css styling(to make the GALLERY buttons large, and made it to be oval)

+SERVICES

+•	Css styling(to make the  SERVICES button  large, and made it  to be oval)

+ABOUT US

+•	Css styling(to make the ABOUT US button  large, and made it to be oval)

+PROJECT PLAN

+•	ADDED  WEBSITE STRUCTURE
+•	ADDED   PICTURE SOURCES

+PART2

+   Homepage CSS Changes

+1. Added a full screen welcome splash screen that shows before the homepage.
+2. Styled the splash screen logo with a smooth zoom-in animation.
+3. Made the splash screen fade out after a few seconds.
+4. Set the homepage to fade in after the splash screen disappears.
+5. Gave the header logo a unique style, with hover effects (slight zoom + glow).

+   Gallery CSS Changes

+1. Styled the splash screen logo with a smooth zoom-in animation
+2. Gave the header logo a unique style, with hover effects(slight zoom+ glow)
+3. Added videos
+   About us CSS Changes

+1. Styled the splash screen logo with a smooth zoom-in animation
+2. Gave the header logo a unique style, with hover effects(slight zoom+ glow)

+   Services CSS Changes

+1. Styled the splash screen logo with a smooth zoom-in animation 2.Gave the header logo a unique style, with hover effects(slight zoom+ glow)

+   Contact Us CSS Changes

+1. Styled the splash screen logo with a smooth zoom-in animation
+2. Gave the header logo a unique style, with hover effects(slight zoom+ glow)

+README(SCREENSHORT EVIDENCE)
+"_C__Users_st10498813_Downloads_OneDrive_2025-09-29_(WEDE5020)ST10498813(p1%20&%20p2)_index.html(iPhone XR).png"
+"_C__Users_st10498813_Downloads_OneDrive_2025-09-29_(WEDE5020)ST10498813(p1%20&%20p2)_index.html(desktop).png"
+"_C__Users_st10498813_Downloads_OneDrive_2025-09-29_(WEDE5020)ST10498813(p1%20&%20p2)_index.html(iPad Air).png"